petersalomonsen/javascriptmusic/wasmaudioworklet/README.md

 You can export video without sound from the web app.
 To mux it with the audio try using FFMPEG with this command:

-`ffmpeg -i video.mp4 -i exportedsong.wav -c:v copy -c:a aac -b:a 256k output.mp4`
+`ffmpeg -i video.webm -i exportedsong.wav -c:v copy -c:a libopus -b:a 256k output.webm`

 Often when creating videos like this you'd want them to be able to loop seamless.
 Unfortunately most players will have a very small, but noticable delay when looping.
 An alternative is to use ffmpeg to loop the output video: